Make Some Christmas Panetonne

 6. Separate dough into two equal parts.

-8. After its second rising, brush with egg whites and make cuts in a cross on the top of each (kitchen scissors work well).
+8. After its second rising, brush with egg whites and make cuts in a cross on the top of each.

 Just Bake It